ue22-p21/web-intro/notebooks/32-builtin-types.md

 +++

-* as you expect there are many more methods available, like
+* as you expect, there are many more methods available, like
   `.sort()`, `.reverse()`
   `.join()`, `.slice()`, `.splice()`,
   `.shift()`, `.unshift()`

-* for more details see on *javascript.info*
+* for more details, see on *javascript.info*
   * [this article on Arrays](https://javascript.info/array)
   * and [this one on related methods](https://javascript.info/array-methods)